studiokaiji/nostr-webhost/readme.md

 ## 🌐 Overview

-Nostr Webhost is a command-line tool designed for hosting Single Page Applications (SPAs) using the Nostr protocol and its distributed network of relay servers.
+Nostr Webhost (hostr) is a command-line tool designed for hosting Single Page Applications (SPAs) using the Nostr protocol and its distributed network of relay servers.
 This tool provides a seamless way to deploy and access your SPA on the Nostr network.

 ## ⚠️ Caution
 Domain-based authorization mechanisms such as NIP-7 should not currently be used.
 This is because the event is identified based on the path, so it will authorize other events as well.

 ### 📦 Installation

-To get started with Nostr Webhost, follow these steps:
+To get started with hostr, follow these steps:

 1. `go install github.com/studiokaiji/nostr-webhost/hostr@latest`